Transfer Students Admissions Process

 Nursing information sessions will be offered as follows; register here

 Please RSVP; due to space constraints, walk-ins unfortunately cannot be accommodated.
 At this time, individual counseling appointments are not available for transfer students seeking direct admission into the Nursing program.
 For answers to questions not listed on this website, email email@example.com.

-If you have not completed the prerequisite coursework outlined below, you should apply for general admission to the University and will have the opportunity to apply to your major once you have completed classes at SPU.
+Here are the requirements for limited majors that offer direction admissions.
+If you have not completed the required courses, you can still apply to your major once you have completed classes at SPU.